hetida/hetida-designer/CONTRIBUTING.md

 # Contributing to the hetida designer

-We greatly appreciate your contribution to hetida designer!

 There are many ways you can help us to make hetida designer even better:

 - [Ask a question or request support](#question)